 This is how a Performance Max campaign with only the products looks like:

-To create more than separate shopping campaigns with a selection of products (for example one for heroes, villains, sidekicks, zombies), you can select which part of the products you would like to add to a pMax campaign.
+To create more than separate Shopping campaigns with a selection of products (for example one for Heroes, Villains, Sidekicks, and Zombies), you can select which part of the products you would like to add to a pMax campaign.

 Results and findings

-Several advertisers have yet reached out to us who read this article and started using the medium or advanced approach.
-We also got a lot of questions about the behavior of the separate PMAX shopping campaign.
+Several advertisers have yet to reach out to us who read this article and started using the medium or advanced approach.
+We also got a lot of questions about the behaviour of the separate PMAX Shopping campaign.

 Conclusion: Performance Max is one of a kind, but there are ways to control the beast

-This new campaign type asks for new approaches.
-With the words of search specialist Mike Ryan: ‘While keywords were the central logic of text ads, and products the central logic of Shopping, assets are the central logic of PMax.’
+This campaign type asks for fresh approaches.
+In the words of search specialist Mike Ryan: “While keywords were the central logic of text ads, and products the central logic of Shopping, assets are the central logic of pMax.”